gazette/core/README.md

 scaled to millions of streamed messages per second.

-Gazette consists of a *broker service* serving **journals**, a byte-oriented and append-only resource resembling a file, and a *consumers* library for building rich streaming applications in Go.
+Gazette consists of a *broker service* serving **journals**, a byte-oriented and append-only resource resembling a file, and a *consumers* framework for building streaming applications in Go.

 How It's Different